veechau/EventRight/README.md

 - build out API, Flux loop, and components for:
   - [x] Category CRUD
   - [ ] adding events requires a category
-  - [ ] moving events to a different category
+  - [ ] updating events to a different category
   - [ ] viewing events by category
 - Use CSS to style new views